kalbir/kalbirsohi.net/_posts/2016-03-29-5-articles-about-platforms.markdown

 categories: platform cloud tech
 ---

-(cross posted <a href="https://blog.drie.co/5-articles-that-shaped-my-thinking-about-platform-as-a-service-88480dab4ed5">the drie blog</a>)
+(cross posted on <a href="https://blog.drie.co/5-articles-that-shaped-my-thinking-about-platform-as-a-service-88480dab4ed5">the drie blog</a>)

 Here at <a href="http://drie.co">drie</a> we think that platform as a service is genuinely effective as one tool in your toolkit for solving a wider business problem &#8212; how do I make the cost of IT change small.